Regular Year Round Services

 COLLEGE AND CAREER READINESS (Regular Year)

 The College and Career Readiness program occurs throughout the Region and will provide 6th – 12th grade students orientation workshops through vocational institutions or government agencies that focus on raising student awareness of job development skills in specific areas including, but not limited to: auto mechanics, beauty colleges, one-stop, etc. As part of the workshops, students will use career exploration tools including the California Career Center, the California CareerZone, and the Career Surfer mobile application.
 Students will also go on college visitations to UCs, CSUs, and Community Colleges and attend migrant oriented college awareness events.
 These events will provide students opportunities to learn more about college and the steps they can take to prepare for college.
 This service provides a variety of options for students based on their interests.

 In this service, certificated and classified staff will:

 - Participate in the completion or coordination of ILPs for migrant students in collaboration with districts

-- Ensure parents are notified which services have been identified as most appropriate for students and reinforce to parents the importance of students participating in the identified services
+- Ensure parents are notified which services have been identified as most appropriate for students and reinforce the importance of students participating in the identified services

 - Provide necessary student school materials if no other resource is available